-- A high school diploma (or proof of equivalency such as a high school transcript, GED certificate, college transcript, or college diploma) must be submitted as proof of ability to do collegelevel work.
+- 1. A high school diploma (or proof of equivalency such as a high school transcript (official or unofficial), a recognized high school equivalency test (GED certificate), college transcript, or college diploma must be submitted as proof of ability to do college-level work.
 A Home Study certificate or transcript from a Home Study program must reflect equivalent high school level work and be recognized by the student's home state.
-Home Study education and graduation must be verified. - 2.
+Home Study education and graduation must be verified.
+South Coast College does not admit ability-to-benefit students. - 2.
 All applicants must complete the required admissions documents and submit the necessary fee(s) stated on the Tuition and Fee Schedule (Addendum A) and in the Enrollment Agreement. - 3.
 All applicants must meet with an admissions representative for an informational interview.
 Parents and spouses are encouraged to be present. - 4.
 All applicants are required to tour the campus at the time of their informational interview or at any time prior to enrolling in classes.

-- 5. All applicants must attain a score of 50 out of 100 points on an admissions standardized inventory test and score 70 out of 100 points on an admissions standardized general knowledge test, or a combined score of 60 on a computerized entrance test. - 6.
+- All applicants must attain a score of 50 out of 100 points on an admissions standardized inventory test and score 70 out of 100 points on an admissions standardized general knowledge test, or a combined score of 60 on a computerized entrance test. - 6.
 All applicants must complete an enrollment interview and execute enrollment documents, including the application form, the enrollment agreement, and sign other required disclosure documentation.
 Documentation must be signed by a parent or guardian if the applicant is under 18 years of age. - 7.
 Recruitment is in English and all courses are taught in English.
 Students must be able to speak, read, and write fluently in English.
 English abilities will be determined through the South Coast College admissions test (noted in No. 5), an interview, and completion of necessary documents.
 South Coast College does not currently instruct English as a second language.
 South Coast College does not instruct in a foreign language. - 8.
 South Coast College accepts credits from other recognized or accredited colleges or parallel courses when a grade of C or better has been achieved.
 Challenge examinations are available for certain courses.
 A \$100 test fee is charged for each challenge examination.
-See Exemption From Courses.
+See Exemption from Courses.
 Applications for credit for previous education, training, or work experience (see Work Experience Credit) must be completed prior to the first day of the course for which the transfer credit is requested.
-Allowance of credit may be based upon evaluation of official transcripts or examination. - 9.
-All applicants must complete financial arrangements prior to starting class.
+Allowance of credit may be based upon evaluation of official transcripts or examination.
+The institution has not entered into any articulation or transfer agreement with any other college or university. - All applicants must complete financial arrangements prior to starting class.
 If applicable, financial aid applications must be completed. - 10.
-All applicants must pay a required registration fee.
+All applicants must pay a required registration fee. - 11.
+Medical Assistant students must have any required health examinations, pathology tests, and immunizations completed prior to beginning clinical courses, fieldwork training, or externship experience.